 To be considered for admission to the Programme, students must have at the time of application a cumulative grade point average ('GPA') of at least 2.50 on a 4.00 scale and must have contributed to student life.
-The best, most well-rounded applicants are selected to study in London, regardless of social or economic background, purely on merit.
+The best, most well-rounded applicants are selected for the Programme, regardless of social or economic background, purely on merit.
 The Charity is committed to providing access to the Programme to students from across the socio-economic spectrum, and admission to the Programme is determined without regard to the financial position of the applicant.

 Syracuse University, with which the Charity works closely, is committed to providing education to the best and brightest, regardless of financial or class background.
-Twenty-one percent of Syracuse students are Pell-eligible, US Federal grants awarded to US students based on their family's financial situation.
+Twenty-one percent of Syracuse students are eligible for US Federal 'Pell' grants, which are awarded on the basis of the student's financial situation.
 The University itself offers a wide range of financial aid, grants and scholarships to students.
-These grants and awards, which are means tested, enable students from less wealthy families to attend the University.
+These grants and awards, which are means-tested, enable students from less wealthy families to attend the University.
 Seventy-nine percent of Syracuse University students receive some form of financial support from institutional, federal, state or private sources and the financial aid from Syracuse University (or from other universities) can be used for the Programme.
 The proportion of students receiving financial aid mirrors the proportion of Syracuse University students receiving aid.